dli1/dli1.github.io/content/_index.md

   - block: markdown
     id: mentoring
     content:
-      title: Mentoring & Academic Service
+      title: Mentoring

       text: |2-
-        * **Mentoring**
+        * **Thesis supervision **

-            * I'm open to supervise master thesis in IR and NLP.
-If you are a master AI student looking for internship, feel free to email me.
-At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks.
+            * I'm open to supervise master thesis in general IR and NLP.
+If you are a master student looking for internship, feel free to email me.
-            \
+            * At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks, such as dense retrieval, extreme multi-label text classification, question answer and generative AI.

         * **Past master thesis supervision**